 Q. Why is this job important?
 How does quality assurance fit into a healthcare organization’s workforce strategy?

 A. Believe it or not, we’ve had candidates falsify their paperwork before.
-So, our work helps protect a hospital’s reputation and reduces their risk in hiring temporary staff.
+So, our work helps protect a hospital’s reputation and reduces their risk of hiring temporary staff.
 Our Hospital Clients only see Travel Nurses who have successfully passed our screening process.

 Q. Can you describe a time when you found an error during a routine Traveler audit?